Meenusiju/authentication-app/README.md

 # Full stack application for user authentication

-## This project is created using Nest js for backend + React js for frontend + mongo DB as a database + Tailwind css for styling
+## This project is created using Nest js for backend + React js for frontend + mongo DB as a database + Tailwind css for styling + Typescript for strict type check + Jest for test

 # Installation